msveshnikov/jira-clone-autocode/README.md

 -   add Sprint start stop dates to sprint row
 -   reorder other tasks from the same sprint/backlog (so if I set order=2 previous order==2 should be 3 and so on)
 -   add /search route to React, use search tasks and show them as small cards in Search.js
+-   add user add/delete to projects (by owner), get list of all users from server